bwaidelich/command-jobs/README.md

 Options:
   -r, --root=ROOT       Root directory
-  -h, --help            Display help for the given command.
-When no command is given display help for the list command
-      --silent          Do not output any message
+      --timeout=TIMEOUT  Timeout (in seconds) for the command to run -h, --help            Display help for the given command.
+When no command is given display help for the list command --silent          Do not output any message
   -q, --quiet           Only errors are displayed.
 All other output is suppressed